anrbn/GCP-Attack-Defense/README.md

 <div style="display: inline-flex; align-items: center;">
     <img src="https://logos-world.net/wp-content/uploads/2021/02/Google-Cloud-Emblem.png" alt="Google Cloud Platform" width="200" height="auto">
-    <h1 style="margin-left: 10px;">Google Cloud Platform & Workspace - Attack & Defense Research</h1>
+    <h1 style="margin-left: 10px;">Google Cloud & Workspace - Attack & Defense Research</h1>
 </div>

 This project is committed to documenting various attack and detection vectors that may be encountered within the Google Cloud Platform (GCP) and Google Workspace.
-By cataloging these potential security threats, the project aims to provide well documented research for users to better understand the attack and defense mechanism in Google Cloud.
+By cataloging these potential security threats, the project aims to provide well documented research for users to better understand the attack and defense mechanism in Google Cloud and Workspace.

-This project also hopes to aid professionals in further research on Google Cloud.
+This project also hopes to aid professionals in further research on both Google Cloud and Workspace.

 ## Tools
 - [gLess](https://github.com/anrbn/gLess)